wp-plugins/twitter-blackbird-pie/readme.txt

 5. Twitter field added to WordPress user profile

 == Changelog ==

+= 0.5.3 =
+* Fixed bug where the URL shortcode was not working

 = 0.5.2 =
 * Removed donate button from popup in tinyMCE editor